 When reporting a pothole, be sure to be specific about its location.
 If possible, provide the exact address or block.
 Once your notification is received, Chicago Department of Transportation or CDOT crews will repair the pothole.

 CDOT crews are responsible for repairing potholes on 3,800 miles of streets in Chicago neighborhoods year round.
 While they typically repair the most potholes between December and April, they also perform repairs in the fall, spring, and summer.

-There are a variety of techniques CDOT crews use to repair thousands of potholes in Chicago each year.
+CDOT crews use a variety of techniques to repair thousands of potholes in Chicago each year.
 These techniques include:

 The amount of potholes CDOT crews are able to fill depends on the weather.
 On a day with no precipitation, they can repair thousands of potholes.
 However, when there is freezing rain or falling snow, the ability for the crews to make repairs becomes limited.